Vice President of Operations

-Executive Director of Paoli, Lansdale, Holistic Services & Adolescent Services
+Executive Director of Paoli, Lansdale, Holistic/Creative Arts Services & Adolescent Services

-Jill’s passion for working with youth struggling with substance use disorder and other challenges began with her work in the juvenile justice system, working in detention centers, victim advocacy and as a juvenile probation officer.
+Jill’s passion for working with youth struggling with substance use disorder and other challenges began in 2007, with her work in the juvenile justice system, working in detention centers, victim advocacy and as a juvenile probation officer.
 Due to growing systemic concerns that became more and more evident to her, she made the decision in 2014 to begin treating adolescents and young adults with substance use disorder and co-occurring disorders with The Light Program’s sister organization, Rehab After Work.
 It was while she was facilitating intensive outpatient and outpatient treatment that she was given oversight of all adolescent programs for Rehab After Work, as well as those at The Light Program.
-It was then that Jill developed and opened the company’s first adolescent partial hospitals under The Light Program, serving teens struggling with mental health and co-occurring disorders.
-Jill is now an executive director, overseeing multiple offices and teams within the organization.
-With approximately 15 years of experience working with at-risk youth and their families in multiple capacities, Jill continues her passion through management and continued service to an incredibly important cause.
+Jill then developed and opened the company’s first adolescent partial hospital program under The Light Program, serving teens struggling with mental health and co-occurring disorders.
+Jill is now an Executive Director, overseeing multiple offices and teams within the organization.
+With approximately 16 years of experience working with at-risk youth and their families in multiple capacities, Jill continues her passion through management and continued service to an incredibly important cause.

-Outside of work, Jill serves on the board of directors for Be a Part of the Conversation and holds the vice president seat on the Board of Directors for Project Live; both organizations are committed to providing prevention, education, intervention and support those struggling with substance use disorder and their loved ones.
-Jill is a graduate of Bloomsburg University and is a certified strengths-based family worker.
+Outside of work, Jill serves as the Vice President for Be a Part of the Conversation and sits on the Board of Directors for Project Live; both organizations are committed to providing prevention, education, intervention and support to those struggling with substance use disorder and their loved ones.
+Jill is a graduate of Bloomsburg University and is a Certified Strengths-based Family Worker.
 She is married with two children and enjoys swimming and yoga in her free time.

 Karim began serving as executive director of our Northeast location in January 2021.
 Karim is a Bucks County, PA native.
 He obtained his undergraduate degree in psychology from Muhlenberg College, a master’s degree in education from The University of Pennsylvania, and was a Ph.D. candidate in developmental-clinical psychology at the University of Maine.
 Prior to The Light Program, Karim was living south of the Mason-Dixon line, helping the Department of Juvenile Justice roll out brand new evidence-based programming across the state of Virginia.
 Multi-systemic therapy (MST) is an evidence- based treatment program for youth 12-18 years old at risk of out-of-home placement.
 Karim witnessed first-hand the efficacy of using evidence-based programs and how they can lead to real community change.
 Karim’s research interests include adolescent peer relations and sociometrics, relational aggression, and pediatric overweight and obesity.
 Clinically, Karim is passionate about the dissemination of evidence-based programming and the supervision relationship.
 When he is not working, Karim and his wife are hiking with the quest of conquering all 63 national parks or he is watching his favorite “football” team, Chelsea FC.